-- 7 September 2020: Online applications open and we ask West Sussex state-funded primary schools to send details of how to apply online to parents of children who attend Year 6 in their school. - 31 October 2020: Application deadline for on time applications and the online application system closes.
-Please note that the online system is not monitored after the deadline of 31 October 2020 and, therefore, any changes to your details after the deadline must be notified to the Pupil Admissions Team by email or post.
+- 4 September 2023: Online applications open and we ask West Sussex state-funded primary schools to send details of how to apply online to parents of children who attend Year 6 in their school. - 31 October 2023: Application deadline for on time applications.
+After the deadline of 31 October 2023 any changes to your details or application must be notified to the Pupil Admissions Team by email or post.

+Late applications can be made via the Parent Portal as long as an ontime application has not been made.

 If you have to complete a paper form it is your responsibility to ensure that the form is returned to your local school by the deadline.
-Please note that schools will be closed for half term between 26-30 October 2020.
+Please note that schools will be closed for half term between 23-27 October 2023.
 Paper forms will not be acknowledged.
 The most secure way to apply is online.
-Please note that the governors of church aided schools and some academies ask parents to complete the school's Supplementary Information Form (SIF) by the same closing date.
+Please note that the Governors or Academy Trust of some own admission authority schools ask parents to complete the school's Supplementary Information Form (SIF) by the same closing date.
 This extra information enables these schools to rank applications correctly against their admissions criteria.
+SIFs can be found in Appendix 2 of this booklet and can be obtained from the school concerned.

-Please see page 45 for further details. - 27 November 2020: Processing deadline for receipt of out of time applications made after the application deadline and receipt of evidence regarding a request to change preferences due to a genuine unforeseeable reason.
-Also the deadline for receipt of evidence for house movers; please see page 6 for further information on the implications of moving during the allocation of places.
-Any applications received on or after 28 November 2020 will be late applications, received outside of the normal admissions round, and will not be processed until after 26 March 2020. - 28 November 2020 26 February 2020: Preferences processed and information exchanged with schools and other Local Authorities. - 1 March 2021: On time online applicants, and applicants who apply on or before 27 November 2020 and supply an email address, will be notified which school their child has been offered by email during the day.
+27 November 2023: Processing deadline for receipt of out of time applications made after the application deadline and receipt of evidence regarding a request to change preferences due to a genuine unforeseeable reason.
+Also the deadline for receipt of evidence for house movers; please see page 10 for further information on the implications of moving during the allocation of places.
+Any applications received on or after 28 November 2023 will be late applications, received outside of the normal admissions round, and will not be processed until after 2 April 2024.

+- 28 November 2023 29 February 2024: Preferences processed and information exchanged with schools and other Local Authorities. - 1 March 2024: All applicants who apply through the Parent Portal will be sent an email with their offer.
+Parents that applied via the Parent Portal can log back into their account on this day, which will show their result.
+Those who apply before 27 November 2023 will receive the result on 1 March 2024.
 Please do not ring to ask which school has been offered because no decisions will be issued by telephone.
-Applicants who do not supply an email address will be sent a letter by second class post, posted during the day. - 26 March 2021 onwards: Late applications received on or after 28 November 2020, made outside the normal admissions round, processed and offer made.
-Waiting lists will be established and places offered if they become available.

-- April 2021 onwards: Appeals heard by independent appeal panels. - 2 September 2021: New academic year starts.
+Applicants who do not supply an email address will be sent a letter by second class post, posted during the day. - 2 April 2024 onwards: Late applications received on or after 28 November 2023, made outside the normal admissions round, processed and offers made.
+Waiting lists will be established and places offered if they become available. - April 2024 onwards: Appeals heard by independent appeal panels. - 2 September 2024: New academic year starts.

-Applying for a school place
+Applying for a school place (using the Parent Portal)